 I never thought to write a whole Mexico solo travel guide, but since it’s a hot topic (it always is, right?
 It never dies down), I decided to make a post for you to give you an insight into safety in Mexico.

-If you ever make it down to Mexico, I currently live in the Nayarit area (airport is Puerto Vallarta) so please get in touch!
+If you ever make it down to Mexico, I currently live in the Nayarit area (the airport is Puerto Vallarta) so please get in touch!
 For questions that weren’t answered in this post, feel free to send me a message via Instagram.

 Good luck and I really wish you all the best!